 Stonehenge and Bath

 Stonehenge and Bath are a standard day trip combination.
-Stonehenge is believed to have been constructed between 3000 and 2000 BC, and it seems like archaeologists are always learning more about it!
+It’s believe that Stonehenge was constructed between 3000 and 2000 BC, and it seems like archaeologists are always learning more about it!

 The city of Bath (a relatively small city, with less than 100,000 people) was built as a spa when the Romans built baths and a temple.
 There’s lots to explore here, and it’s absolutely beautiful!
 Book a day trip like this one that combines Stonehenge and Bath, and that gives you lots of free time to explore.
 Resist the urge to do a day trip that has you hoping on and off without any time to the places!

 The Cotswolds are adorable.
 We’re talking little cottages covered in ivy and flowers, fluffy white sheep roaming the fields, tiny canals running alongside the streets, and people peddling around on bicycles.
 We drove past the Cotswolds on our way to Warner Brothers, and it looks like a postcard.